vbookshelf/Business-Reources-for-the-Shy-Ai-Developer/README.md

 ## the-Shy-Developers-Guide-to-World-Domination
-<b>Links to practical resources for getting the right mindset, building commercial Ai web apps and for launching your startup.</b>
+<b>A mish mash of practical resources for getting the right mindset, communicating effectively, building commercial Ai web apps and for launching your startup.</b>

 <br>